 People sometimes use home remedies containing pineapple juice as an alternative to cough medicine.
-While it may help with a sore throat, is pineapple juice effective for cough relief?
+However, there is little scientific research to verify it’s effectiveness in managing a cough.

 Coughing is the body’s innate response to protect itself from foreign materials.
 Many possible causes lead to cough.
 Many individuals rely on natural remedies to treat the condition.